minio/docs/source/reference/minio-mc/mc-alias-set.rst

       AWS Signature V2 is considered
       `deprecated <https://aws.amazon.com/blogs/aws/amazon-s3-update-sigv2-deprecation-period-extended-modified/>`__
-      by AWS. :mc-cmd:`mc alias set` includes this option only for S3 buckets or services still reliant on the Signature V2.
+      by AWS. :mc:`mc alias set` includes this option only for S3 buckets or services still reliant on the Signature V2.

       Use ``S3v4`` unless explicitly required by the S3-compatible service.